aignacio/ravenoc/README.md

 #### Read packets
 In the other way for an AXI read, it is decoded to see if the address is inside the CSR address space or if the user wants **read** a packet from the read VC buffers.
 For the reads, all the operations must consider the address space default `'h2000+(VC_ID*'h8)` where VC_ID is the numeric value of the VC.
 Similar the write example, if the NoC has 4xVCs and the user wants to read a packet with priority equal to 2, it should write it at the address `'h2010`, and as well in the write, the length of the AXI burst defines the size of the packet, i.e for a burst with ARLEN == 5, it means a packet with length equal to 6.
 In bytes this means `((AxLEN+1)*bus_width)/8`, once all reads must use full bus width.

+## <a name="other"></a> Other info
+This project uses CI to run [regression tests](.github/workflows/regression.yaml), check linting on the RTL and parse with editorconfig configuration.
+For the RTL linting, it is used [verible](https://google.github.io/verible/), running the [verible-verilog-lint](https://google.github.io/verible/verilog_lint.html) and for the editor config check, it is used [editorconfig-checker](https://editorconfig-checker.github.io).

 ## <a name="lic"></a> License
 RaveNoC is licensed under the permissive MIT license.Please refer to the [LICENSE](LICENSE) file for details.